o28o/fdg/text.md

 *Online versions rely on an internet connection, so they might work slower than the built-in one, but the additional features make it worth it.*

 For more information and to access all features, visit [Dhamma.gift](https://dhamma.gift/).
+It's a work in progress project so if you spot some bugs or errors - your feedback will be welcomed.
+[Dhamma.gift contacts](https://dhamma.gift/#contacts)